hyundai-robotics/doc-hi6-force-control/book.md

 | **Sensor coordinate** | Sensor coordinate system direction (refer to the image on the right in the UI) |

 > 💡 Up to 10 tool data entries can be configured.

+> 💡 The sensor-based load estimation function available on Hi5a is not supported on this system.
 ## 🧩 2.4 Force Control Condition Settings

 To use the force control function effectively, it is essential to configure the control conditions properly based on the task requirements,